St. Vincent de Paul Elementary & Junior High

 St. Vincent de Paul School is a Catholic elementary and junior high school in Calgary, Canada.

 Options

 There are many options in the school for junior high such as Sports Performance, Drama, Art, French (Grade 8 and 9 only.
 It is mandatory for grade 7), and Band.
 Up until the 2012-2013 school year, information processing (referred to as "info pro") was also available.
 Junior high students choose two options prior to the new school year.

 Drama

-The St. Vincent de Paul drama option is available throughout junior high.
+The St. Vincent de Paul drama option is available throughout elementary.
 Productions have included Romeo And Winifred, The Case Of The Missing Ring, and Charlie And The Chocolate Factory.
 More recent productions include "Greece the Musical", "Peggy the Pint-Sized Pirate", "Snow White", and "The Superhero Support Group".